 Theft of Property

 Think seriously about what this means, when comparing these scenarios.
 The rapist in question wasn’t really being punished for what he did to this poor girl, otherwise his punishment would be the same despite her marital state.
-In U.S. courts the judge and jury don’t ask if a rape victim is single, married or engaged because it has nothing to do with the crime.
+In most courts today, the judge and jury don’t ask if a rape victim is single, married, or engaged, because it has nothing to do with the crime.

-If the girl was not someone else’s property the man simply paid a bride price to the father and the girl was now his.
+If the girl was not someone else’s property, the man simply paid a bride price to the father, and the girl was now his.
 Again, this goes to the concept of property.
 The man didn’t really rape her, but he simply marked his territory, like a male cat urinating on something he feels is his.
-He then settled up with her father and took his new possession home.
+He, the rapist, then settled up with her father, and took his new possession home.

 10 If you go to war against your enemies and Jehovah your God defeats them for you and you take them captive, 11 and you see among the captives a beautiful woman and you are attracted to her and you want to take her as your wife, 12 you may bring her into your house.
 She should then shave her head, attend to her nails, 13 and remove the clothing of her captivity, and dwell in your house.
 She will weep for her father and her mother a whole month, and afterward you may have relations with her; you will become her husband and she will become your wife.

-In these passages, it’s obvious that women were just objects and property to be bought from their fathers or taken from their own lands.
-Their own feelings about being so violated were not important, as they were never mentioned.
-There really wasn’t a concept of “rape” as much as there was the concept of property laws.
+In these passages, it’s obvious that women were just objects and property to be bought from their fathers, or taken from their own lands.
+Their own feelings about being violated were not important, as those feelings, and the women themselves, were never mentioned.
+There really wasn’t a concept of “rape,” as much as there was the concept of property laws.